sforcin/LoRaWAN-Raspberry-Pi/README.md

 * We will continue working on this during the 2024- 2025 school year, and will keep this document up to date with any newer information.

+* New Update:

+* - We are now using the SAMD21 Pro LoRa chip, together with a Arduino.
+This will be updated in its folder, with more information and updates on the progress